You know how to write a CV, but to impress employers with a great CV, follow our top 29 CV writing tips designed to help you get a job in 2023.

 Enthusiastic and driven professional with 7+ years of experience providing exceptional customer service and exceeding sales goals.
 Skilled communicator and problem solver with a proven ability to interact with multicultural populations, demonstrating patience and professionalism to resolve difficult situations.

-Writing a new graduate or school leaver CV and lack work accomplishments so far?
+Writing a new CV as a school leaver or graduate and lack work accomplishments so far?
 That’s okay.
 Employers expect to read about your career objectives and skills in your personal statement.

 Here’s an example of a strong entry-level CV personal statement: